NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Continues the work of first-semester Voice and Speech.
 Strengthens the actor's use of voice, including resonance, range, and vocal variety.
 Introduces detailed phonetics using the International Phonetic Alphabet and identifies markers of formal versus informal speech.
 Emphasizes text work, including imaging and operative language.
 Please note, this is a course in acting, not public speaking.

 Introduces methods for the actor to research, prepare, and perform any accent with authenticity.
 Includes exploration of the articulatory setting, pronunciation, and prosody of an accent, using primary research sources.

 Introduces advanced topics in voice and speech including creating character voices, voice use in heightened emotional states and violence, and/or beginning and narration.

 Trains advanced movement students in somatic techniques such as Yoga, Tai Chi, Feldenkrais, Alexander Technique, and Laban.

 Teaches basic principles of stage combat/choreography and safety practices.
 Course fee of $25 applies.

 Studies the evolution of global film styles, movements, stars, and genres with a focus on international cinema chronologies outside the United States.
 Some films screened may be considered controversial and carry an "R" rating.

-Introduces the acting student to the techniques of acting, singing, and dancing for the musical, as well as looking at the history and trends of the musical.
+Introduces techniques of acting, singing, and dancing for the musical, as well as looking at the history and trends of the musical.
 Incorporates the art of transitioning between dialogue and song.